Project Hail Mary (film): Cast

+Additionally, Eunice Huthart (the film's stunt coordinator), Damien de Froberville (co-president of Sony Pictures Animation), Ray Porter (the audiobook narrator), and Meryl Streep provided the rejected alternative voices for Rocky.

 Production

+Development

-In March 2020, Metro-Goldwyn-Mayer was nearing a deal to acquire the project, an adaptation of the then-upcoming Andy Weir novel Project Hail Mary, with Ryan Gosling set to star in and produce the film.
+In March 2020, Metro-Goldwyn-Mayer was nearing a deal to acquire adaptation rights to the then-upcoming Andy Weir novel Project Hail Mary (2021), with Ryan Gosling set to star in and produce the film.
 The rights for the novel were acquired for $3 million.
-In May, Phil Lord and Christopher Miller were hired to direct and produce the film.
-Drew Goddard (who previously adapted Weir's The Martian into a feature film) was hired to write the screenplay the next month.
-In April 2024, Amazon MGM Studios, who acquired Metro-Goldwyn-Mayer in 2022, announced a possible 2026 release window for the film.
-In May 2024, Sandra Hüller joined the cast of the film, with Greig Fraser hired as cinematographer.
-In June, Milana Vayntrub joined the cast.
+In May 2020, Phil Lord and Christopher Miller were hired to direct and produce the film.
+Due to Lord and Miller being unable to work on the screenplay because of commitments to Spider-Man: Across the Spider-Verse (2023), Drew Goddard (who previously adapted Weir's 2011 novel The Martian into a 2015 film) was hired the following month to write the screenplay.
+In April 2024, Amazon, which acquired Metro-Goldwyn-Mayer in 2022, revealed a possible 2026 release window for the film.
+In May 2024, Sandra Hüller joined the cast, with Greig Fraser hired as cinematographer.
+Milana Vayntrub joined the cast the following month.

-Principal photography began on June 3, 2024, in the United Kingdom and wrapped on October 26, 2024.